 During an emergency snow parking ban, residents without other parking, may park for free in the municipal parking lots.
 Click the link below for a map of the available parking lots.

-The Division of Streets works on a continual basis to repair potholes throughout the City.
+The City has three crews working three shifts per day to repair potholes on the city’s 224 streets, weather permitting.
 Potholes are rated and prioritized to be fixed according to severity of the pothole and the location of the pothole (main street, busy side streets with a lot of traffic, other side streets).

 Street pavement repairs can be divided into two categories: maintenance and capital reconstruction.
 The large capital reconstruction projects are managed by the Division of Engineering and Construction.
 Pavement maintenance consist of regularly scheduled operations such as filling cracks and rejuvenating newer asphalt surfaces, sealing the joints on concrete pavements as well as minor repairs such as pothole filling.
 In addition, contractors are hired to remove and replace larger sections of deteriorated asphalt pavement.